Making sense of the strange Trump-Netanyahu meeting

 Among the strategic beneficiaries would be Assad's allies, Iran and Hezbollah.
 Russia's friends in the Middle East are not Israel's friends, and Israel will have to navigate a treacherous path to ensure its core interest of preventing a strengthened Iranian/Hezbollah presence in Syria, without clashing with Trump over his Russia play.

-Finally, Netanyahu was treated to the remarkable and disturbing spectacle of Trump when asked a direct question by Israeli journalist Moav Vardi about the rise in anti-Semitic incidents since his election.
-Trump failed to even mention anti-Semitism, much less condemn it.
+Finally, Netanyahu was treated to the remarkable and disturbing spectacle of Trump, when asked a direct question by an Israeli journalist Moav Vardi about the rise in anti-Semitic incidents since his election, failing to even mention anti-Semitism, much less condemn it.

 It was left for the Prime Minister himself to vouch for Trump's friendship for the Jewish people after the president himself, in his rambling answer, preferred to focus on his Electoral College win and his Jewish family members.